-According to the National Sleep Foundation, sleep deprivation has a similar effect on the body’s immune system as stress.
+According to research, sleep deprivation has a similar effect on the body’s immune system as stress.
 Lack of sleep disrupts the normal production of white blood cells, a crucial component of the body’s immune system.

 According to the CDC, adults should aim for at least 7 hours of sleep per day, while infants and children need between 8 and 17 hours of sleep, depending on their age.